swilgosz/hanamimastery/data/episodes/15-dependency-injection-god-level-part-2.md

 Additionally thanks [La-Rel Easter](https://unsplash.com/@lastnameeaster) for the great cover image!

-If you know other great gems you wish me to talk about, leave a comment with `#suggestion`, and I'll gladly cover them in the future episodes!

 As usual, here you can find two of my previous videos!
 Thank you all for supporting my channel, you are awesome, and have a nice rest of your day!